 StudentSurvey.ie (the Irish Survey of Student Engagement; Suirbhé na hÉireann ar Rannpháirtíocht na Mac Léinn) asks students directly about their experiences of higher education in Ireland, including their academic, personal, and social development.
 For the purposes of StudentSurvey.ie, student engagement reflects two key elements.
 The first is the amount of time and effort that students put into their studies and other educationally beneficial activities.
-The second is how institutions deploy resources and organise curricula and learning opportunities to encourage students to participate in meaningful activities linked to learning.
+The second is how institutions deploy resources and organise curriculum and learning opportunities to encourage students to participate in meaningful activities linked to learning.

 A unique partnership was established between the Higher Education Authority (HEA), the Irish Universities Association (IUA), the Technological Higher Education Association (THEA), and the Union of Students in Ireland (USI) to manage, direct, and implement the survey project.
-The StudentSurvey.ie Steering Group maintains strategic direction for the survey project and consists of representatives of the aforementioned organisations, participating institutions, and the statutory quality assurance and qualifications agency, Quality and Qualifications Ireland (QQI).
+The StudentSurvey.ie Steering Group maintains strategic direction for the survey project and consists of the aforementioned organisations, participating institutions, and the statutory quality assurance and qualifications agency, Quality and Qualifications Ireland (QQI).

 The focus of the survey is on student engagement with learning, rather than student satisfaction.
-Student engagement with college life is important in enabling them to develop key capabilities, such as critical thinking, problem-solving, writing skills, team-work, and communication skills.
-The comprehensive survey consists of 64 questions, grouped by the engagement ‘indicator’ to which they relate.
+Student engagement with college life is important in enabling them to develop key capabilities, such as critical thinking, problem-solving, writing skills, teamwork, and communication skills.
+The comprehensive survey consists of 65 questions, grouped by the engagement ‘indicator’ to which they relate.
 There is an additional body of questions that do not directly relate to a specific indicator, but that are included in the survey because of their contribution to a broad understanding of student engagement.
 Each indicator score is calculated from responses to the multiple questions that relate to that indicator.
 The indicators are:

 - Higher-Order Learning

 - Quantitative Reasoning